imfing/hextra/exampleSite/content/docs/guide/deploy-site.md

 [GitHub Pages](https://docs.github.com/pages) is the recommended way to deploy and host your website for free.

-If you bootstrap the site using [hextra-starter-template][hextra-starter-template], it has provided GitHub Actions workflow out-of-the-box that helps automatically deploy to GitHub Pages.
+If you bootstrap the site using [hextra-starter-template](https://github.com/imfing/hextra-starter-template), it has provided GitHub Actions workflow out-of-the-box that helps automatically deploy to GitHub Pages.

 {{% details title="GitHub Actions Configuration" closed="true" %}}

-Below is an example configuration from [hextra-starter-template][hextra-starter-template]:
+Below is an example configuration from [hextra-starter-template](https://github.com/imfing/hextra-starter-template):

 ```yaml {filename=".github/workflows/pages.yaml"}
 # Sample workflow for building and deploying a Hugo site to GitHub Pages